Internal Links

 issue here too.
 When you marry someone you do not just marry them, you marry their whole interfering family who

 start telling you how to live your damned life.
-A married friend of mine (female as it happens) told me recently
+A married female friend of mine told me recently

 how lucky I was that I had no family baggage and no in-laws running my life.
 I couldn't argue with that!
 If I want a new

 telescope I buy it.
 If I want to go on a total solar eclipse trip I book it.
-I don't need a permit from the mother-in-law...LOL!
+I don't need a permit from the mother-in-law!

 All things considered I am proud of the fact that I am single and have avoided all

-this sort of hassle, and I feel somewhat smug that so many people seem to have regarded me as wrong throughout my
+this sort of hassle.
+I feel somewhat smug that so many people seem to have regarded me as 'wrong' throughout my

-life, simply because I was an independent thinker.
-I am not a pack animal.
-People and society cannot bully me into a standard mould.
+life, simply because I was an independent thinker, hated social situations, and have NEVER had a 'relationship'.
+I am simply not a brainwashed pack animal.

-A Level material (I got Maths, Physics and Electronics in the era when exams were hard to pass!).
-I was told I would never get a degree or
+A Level material (I got Maths, Physics and Electronics in the era when exams were hard to pass!), and I was also told I would never get a degree or

 Electronic Engineering, not the "History of Art" or something plain useless to society.

-how I should live my life, and I now find I am better off than them in EVERY regard, well, I should feel smug.
+how I should live my life, and I now find I am better off than them in EVERY regard, well, I feel I got it right.
 One thing I have NEVER,

-EVER, done in my life is to tell friends of mine how they should live their lives.
-Yet, quite a few of my *former* friends seem to be
+EVER, done is to tell friends of mine how they should live their lives.
+Yet, quite a few of my *former* friends seemed to be

-compelled to tell ME how I should live mine, even when their own lives are a walking disaster area!!!!
+compelled to tell ME how I should live mine, even when their own lives were a walking disaster area!!!!
 Extraordinary!!
 Maybe you are now

 finally understanding why I wanted to have a good rant?